Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/propagate_errors.md

 script as described below.
 This help avoid taking up database space with intermediary tables when that is not needed.

+While each implementation step is listed below, it is recommended to run build_error_prop.sh to run all steps unless there is interest in inspecting an individual intermediate table.

 ## Step 1

 Define the parcel-independent constants to be used throughout the NxN calculations.